About tween animation

 You can then paste the path into another layer as a stroke or as a motion path for another motion tween.

 A roving property keyframe is a keyframe that is not linked to a specific frame in the Timeline.
-Flash adjusts the position of roving keyframes so that the speed of motion is consistent throughout a tween.
+Animate adjusts the position of roving keyframes so that the speed of motion is consistent throughout a tween.

 Roving keyframes are available only for the spatial properties X, Y, and Z. They are useful when you have edited a motion path on the Stage by dragging the tweened object to different locations in different frames.
 Editing motion paths this way often creates path segments in which the motion is faster or slower than the other segments.
 This is because the number of frames in the path segment is greater or smaller than other segments.

 Using roving property keyframes is helpful for making the speed of an animation consistent throughout a tween.
-When property keyframes are set to roving, Flash adjusts the position of the property keyframes in the tween span so that the tweened object moves the same distance in each frame of the tween.
+When property keyframes are set to roving, Animate adjusts the position of the property keyframes in the tween span so that the tweened object moves the same distance in each frame of the tween.
 You can then use easing to adjust the movement so that the acceleration at the beginning and end of the tween has a realistic appearance.